krispybird/SimonTheGame/README.md

  By: Tiffany

  This game is based off of Simon.
-Run files inside the game directory
+Run files inside a directory called 'game' to start

  To play, follow the sequence in the order they appear.